dayvsonsales/microservices-resiliency-typescript/README.md

 # Playlists suggests microservice

 This a RESTful API that receive as parameter either city name or lat long coordinates and returns a playlist suggestion according to the current temperature.

-It's based on iFood backend challenge and makes use of SOLID, DDD, KISS, DRY and Circuit Breaker pattern.
+It's based on iFood backend challenge and makes use of SOLID, DDD, KISS, DRY, and Circuit Breaker pattern.

 ## Technologies